 I’ve dedicated much of my life to social justice and children's well-being.
-After two decades of living in California I’ve returned to London to launch a global campaign called Power of Zero to reshape early learning for an increasingly connected world, by teaching young children the skills and values that they need.
+After two decades of living in California I’ve returned to London to direct Power of Zero a global campaign to reshape early learning for an increasingly connected world, by teaching young children the skills and values that they need.
 The campaign brings together leaders in technology with experts in children and NGOs around the world.

 I graduated in philosophy and ancient history from Oxford University, worked as a barrister in Lincoln’s Inn while serving as chairman of the Amnesty International UK Charitable Trust.
 In California I practiced as a child and family psychotherapist, where I founded and led No Bully, a US based non-profit with the mission to eradicate bullying and cyberbullying worldwide.
 I gave a TEDx talk on bullying, and have been recognized by Toms as a Game Changer, by Ashoka as a Champion of Children’s Wellbeing and by Hearts on Fire as a visionary.